What is a working interview? How to prepare so you land the job

 Let’s take a look at working interviews in more detail.

-What Is A Working Interview And Why It’s Becoming More Popular
+What Is A Working Interview And Why Is It Becoming More Popular?

 A working interview is a type of interview that allows you to put your skills into practice.
 You’ll be given tasks that you would normally do as part of the role, and get the chance to show your knowledge, skills and experience to show the potential employer that you’re the right candidate for the job.

 If you think about it, a working interview is a very sensible approach to recruitment.
 Testing someone’s skills at a practical level can help employers see knowledge and experience tested on a practical level, and not just from a conversation.